-For a way to raise cash while your sat on your sofa doing a spot of online shopping (yep, it exists), head to Easyfundraising.
-Sign your club up, and every time one of your members buys something from one of over 3,000 online shops, your club gets a handy cut of the total cost.
+For a way to raise cash while you're sat on your sofa doing a spot of online shopping, head to Easyfundraising.
+Sign your club up and every time one of your members or supporters buys something from one of over 3,000 online shops, your club gets a handy cut of the total cost.

 11. Bag packing